michaldoda/sql-to-redis/README.md

 # sql-to-redis #

 Very simple Java app.
 My first usage of JavaFx.
 Created for my tests and development reasons.
-Sql2redis can be used to export and transform data from sql database tables to redis (storing with JSON format).
+Sql-to-redis can be used to export and transform data from SQL tables to Redis key-value.

 ![picture](src/sql2redis/sql2redis_img.jpg)